pixel-ports/docs-pas/docs/devel_guide.md

 <img src="https://github.com/pixel-ports/docs-hub-ot/raw/master/docs/img/build-local-prop.jpg" alt="OT_build" align="center" />
 </p>

 * **server.local.properties**: It should server as template to create a file **server.properties** with the configuration parameters of your project.
+Here you can set the credentials for accessing your Tomcat8 server for deployment purposes.
+Please ensure that your Tomcat8 server is able to allow such operation (set up tomcat-user.xml properly if not).

 <p align="center">
 <img src="https://github.com/pixel-ports/docs-hub-ot/raw/master/docs/img/server-local-prop.jpg" alt="OT_server" align="center" />
 </p>

 * **log4j.xml**: Located under Java Resources --> resources.
 Configuration file for Log4j.
 You may adapt it to your needs (on single log file, or many).
 * **default.local.configuration.xml**: Located under Java Resources --> resources.
 It should server as template to create a file **default.configuration** with the configuration parameters of your project.
+You will have to set here your *apiKey*, your Elastic configuration and your Mongo (database) configuration mainly.

 <p align="center">
 <img src="https://github.com/pixel-ports/docs-hub-ot/raw/master/docs/img/default-config.jpg" alt="OT_defaultConfig" align="center" />